Bicycle Advocacy: What you can do

 10. Contact state and federal legislators regarding related legislation.

-11. Show up when national leaders, such as the U.S. Transportation Secretary and the U.S. Secretary of the Interior, so they are reminded of the needs of bicyclists.
+11. Show up when national leaders, such as the U.S. Transportation Secretary and the U.S. Secretary of the Interior visit, so they are reminded of the needs of people who bike.

-Support the work of state and national bike advocacy groups, such as the following.
+Support, too, the work of state and national bike advocacy groups, such as the following….
+Boy at Burrito Ride 5-19-13 near 1st Pres Salinas

 II.
 Build strong relationships–within the bike community, and by serving as a considerate ambassador in the larger community

-1. Be mindful of laws and etiquette, including when biking in pedestrian areas such as plazas.
+1. Be mindful of laws and etiquette, including when biking in pedestrian areas such as plazas or, perhaps at times, on sidewalks.
+(For more about sidewalk riding–including local ordinances–see Bicycling Monterey’s CA Bike Laws and Personal Safety section.

 2. Our Constables of the Peace are great in Monterey County.
-Make their job easier–and be a good ambassador for the bike world–by brushing up on CA Bike Laws and Personal Safety.
+Make their job easier–and be a good ambassador for the bike world–by brushing up on those CA Bike Laws and Personal Safety Tips!

-3. Help others keep the vibe cool by sharing a summary of California bike laws, in English and Spanish, with other cyclists: SPANISH and English – Summary of bicycle section of CA Vehicle Code – Leyes de ciclismo de California
+3. Help others keep the vibe cool by sharing a summary of California bike laws, in English and Spanish, with other people who bike: Leyes de ciclismo de CA – Laws for bicyclists in CA (Spanish, English) – Summary

 4. Volunteer with Bicycling Monterey.
 (Why?
 See Section III below.)